iximiuz/flask-gevent-tutorial/README.md

 # How to use Flask with gevent (uWSGI and Gunicorn editions)

-## Create a simple Flask application
+## Create simple Flask application

 First, we need to emulate a slow 3rd party API: